splunk-soar-connectors/bigquery/release_notes/unreleased.md

 **Unreleased**
-* Updated requests grpcio in order to use platform packages
+* Updated grpcio in order to use platform packages [PAPP-33462]